VulknData/vulkn/docs/extensions/vectorize_by.md

 Note that there are no guarantees that the result will be ordered by key, only the values within each key vector will be ordered (by timestamp).
-To return values ordered by key you can wrap the call in an additional DataFrame operation:
+To return values ordered by key you can wrap the call in an additional DataTable operation:

 ```python
 ((df.select('key', 'timestamp', 'metric',